 To succeed in business, you have to do both: creating and promoting.

-As the artists we create visual content, so let people see your work.
+Artists create a lot of visual content.
+So, let people see your work.

-There are often two things, which stops creative people from showing them work on social media: a fear of critique and not knowing where to start.
+There are often two things, which stop creative people from showing their work on social media fear of critique and not knowing where to start.

 When someone critiques your work, ask yourself whether it can help you to improve.
 If no, then move on.
 It is your point of view.

 Still, social media marketing needs the effort to make it works well for you.
 Everyone starts from the first follower, but just some create a crowd.